-Paris Plages spans a two-month period from early July through late August or early September.
-Locations vary a bit from year to year.
-This year includes the Seine River banks along the 1st, 4th, 6th, and 7th arrondissements in central Paris, the immensely popular Bassin de la Villette where most of the water sports take place, and Trocadero Gardens (Jardins du Trocadero), where some of the 2024 Summer Olympics in Paris will take place..
+This year includes the usual locations along the Seine River banks in the 1st, 4th, 6th, and 7th arrondissements in central Paris, the immensely popular Bassin de la Villette in the 19th where the swimming pools and most of the water sports take place, and the newest "beach" area along both sides of Canal Saint-Martin.

 Paris Beaches along Parc Rives de Seine on the Right and Left Banks